alikillen/Ruby-Terminal-App-Repo/docs/testing.md

 An outline of the testing procedure and cases should be included with the source code of the application and written in markdown.

-write scripts to run tests
+write scripts to run tests?
+OR turn application into executable

+include spreadsheet?

+manual testing ok for this assessment